 Many examples were submitted to GeoPlace's Awards.
 Across Britain, Street Naming and Numbering Officers, and Address and Street Custodians regularly send details of changes to house names and addresses to GeoPlace, thereby keeping the official National Address Gazetteer up to date:

-Narnia House, Toad Hall, Laughing Snakes, and Petite Pie' all verified house names in the west country
+Narnia's House, Toad Hall, Laughing Snakes, and Petite Pie - pall verified house names in the west country

 Keeping these details up-to-date is essential, as service providers such as couriers, delivery drivers and paramedics count on AddressBase, the addressing product from Ordnance Survey for accuracy.